dancer1325/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ## Alert rules

-You can [link alert rules](ref:link-alert) to time series visualizations in the form of annotations to observe when alerts fire and are resolved.
-In addition, you can create alert rules from the **Alert** tab within the [panel editor](ref:panel-data-section).
+You can [link alert rules](ref:link-alert) to time series visualizations in the form of annotations to observe when alerts fire and are resolved
+* In addition, you can create alert rules from the **Alert** tab within the [panel editor](ref:panel-data-section).

 ## Special overrides